JamesWC-Work/Philosophical-Discussion-Bot/README.md

 * PhilPapers: an online research database of academic philosophy articles, books, and reviews.
 * Open access repositories: such as arXiv, which hosts research papers in various fields, including philosophy.
 * Programming languages: Python, Java, or JavaScript.
-* Natural Language Processing (NLP) frameworks such as spaCy, NLTK, or Stanford CoreNLP for data preprocessing and building NLP models.
+* Natural Language Processing (NLP) frameworks such as spaCy, NLTK, or Stanford CoreNLP for data pre-processing and building NLP models.
 * Conversational AI frameworks such as Rasa, Dialogflow, or IBM Watson Assistant to build the conversational agent.
 * Cloud hosting services such as AWS or Azure to deploy the bot.
 * Version control systems such as Git to manage and track changes in the codebase.